Table of Contents

 How to apply for CPT

 There are three types of Optional Practical Training (OPT): Pre-completion OPT, Post-completion OPT, and STEM OPT extension.
-Pre-completion OPT meaning the period before your program’s end date.
-That time period will be deducted from your 12 months of OPT eligibility.
-Most students prefer post-completion OPT, which begins after you completed your degree.
-A STEM OPT 24 month extension allows some STEM majors to extend their post-completion OPT.
+Pre-completion OPT means the period before your program’s end date.
+That period will be deducted from your 12 months of OPT eligibility.
+Most students prefer post-completion OPT, which begins after you complete your degree.
+A STEM OPT 24-month extension allows some STEM majors to extend their post-completion OPT.

 STEM OPT Extension Eligibility